 How Much Does the Average Real Estate Agent Spend on Marketing

-A good rule of thumb is to spend about 10 percent of your commission income on marketing.
+A good rule of thumb for real estate professionals is to spend about 10 percent of your commission income on marketing.
 As a new agent, this may seem like a lot, but it’s really a small percentage of your income to ensure your real estate business grows.
 If you wait to spend money on marketing until after you’re making commissions, then it could be too late.

 It can be tough to determine your commission income if you’re brand new.
 In this situation, determine what you can afford to spend out of pocket on marketing.
 Even if this budget can only cover business cards.

 When to Spend More on Real Estate Marketing

 If you’re in an area with highly competitive real estate market, you need to consider this with your budget.
 You’ll need to make your services highly visible with plenty of advertising in multiple locations.
 This means having a larger budget that can cover the increased need for marketing.